gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 	- The preview will have a minimum height that is determined by the area needed to show product info
 	- The preview will have a maximum height that is determined by the height of the product image
 - The user should be able to submit the 'review' without entering any text, or optionally entering text
-- The user should be presented with a confirmation dialog if they attempt to close the review page at this stage
+- The user should be presented with a confirmation dialog if they attempt to close the review page at this stage (view 3.2.e)
 	- The dialog should have a title of 'wait!'
 	- The dialog comment first line should read 'suggest this product'
 	- The dialog comment second line should read 'without a comment?'